tobysharp/hornet/docs/paper.md

 Hornet DSL is a work in progress, iteratively informed by Hornet Node's evolving declarative C++.
 Once complete, the DSL will be a human- and machine-readable precise specification.
 An early goal at that stage will be to generate C++ that matches Hornet Node's validation pipeline.
 We will then be able to set up cloud-scale automated testing that continuously validates Hornet DSL backends against Hornet Node and Bitcoin Core.

 We believe that it becomes highly plausible to use LLM-based models (with access to source code and compiler) in a test framework to continuously analyze the Hornet DSL and C++ specifications, assess their agreement with Bitcoin Core behavior, and generate differential adversarial test cases in a feedback-driven loop.
-This includes both differential testing [10] (comparing outputs across mutiple implementations) and adaptive test generation (where the results of one probe inform the construction of the next).
+This includes both differential testing [10] (comparing outputs across multiple implementations) and adaptive test generation (where the results of one probe inform the construction of the next).

 Such targeted probing provides far more effective search of the high-dimensional space of all blocks than general fuzzing [12], leading to much stronger evidence that the specification indeed matches the Bitcoin reference client.
 After testing one billion blocks for potential edge case bugs, we will have simulated ~20,000 years of validated consensus behavior.

 Of course, formal reasoning remains the goal for pure and mathematical proof.
 But this *semi-formal* approach may allow us to make quantifiable guarantees about consensus correctness.
 The space of all possible blocks is too vast to enumerate.
 Yet the space of all possible code paths in a structured specification like Hornet is very much smaller.
 With this approach, we believe we can reduce the probability of consensus bugs to an arbitrarily small value.

-We now return to Hornet Node to describe its other key implementaiton contributions.
+We now return to Hornet Node to describe its other key implementation contributions.

 ## 6. Implementation Details